-From lemon elderflower cake baked by pastry chef Claire Ptak; to garden roses, foxgloves and peonies from floral designer Philippa Craddock, plans for the Royal wedding are coming together nicely.
-And when the fifth in line to the throne marries his American actress and humanitarian fiancée, Meghan Markle, the nation will be linking arms, throwing […]
+From lemon and elderflower cake baked by pastry chef Claire Ptak, to garden roses, foxgloves and peonies from floral designer Philippa Craddock, plans for the Royal wedding are coming together nicely.
+And when the fifth in line to the throne marries his American actress and humanitarian fiancée, Meghan Markle, the nation will be linking arms, […]

 The Royal wedding date draws near